 Derek Thomas was first elected as the Member of Parliament for the constituency of West Cornwall and the Isles of Scilly (St Ives) in the 2015 General Election, becoming the first Conservative MP for the area since 1997.
-Derek is not currently an MP as Parliament has been dissolved for the general election.
-Derek is campaigning for re-election and you can read about his campaign pledges here.
+He was re-elected as MP in 2019 with an increased majority.
 To find out more about Derek's previous parliamentary work click here.

 Derek focused his work as an MP since by developing the ‘What matters’ campaign series, which outlines key areas of priority that Derek feels matter greatly, these central themes are the basis of his current campaign pledges.
 Within these areas Derek has spearheaded local campaigns such as keeping Post Office services open, improving the bus network and securing infrastructure funding.
 Given West Cornwall’s stunning and rich environment, one of Derek’s top areas of focus is tackling climate change and protecting biodiversity and the environment.
 This includes the development of the ‘WR2020 Project’ a woodland recovery project which has the aim of planting 20,000 trees in West Cornwall by the end of 2020.
 The project is set to improve air quality and create healthy environments for people to enjoy.